Utuado, Puerto Rico: Landmarks and places of interest

 With narrow streets leading up to a central plaza surrounded by a church and the governor's house, Utuado Pueblo is an example of a town built during the Spanish colonial era of Puerto Rico.
 The Iglesia San Miguel Arcangel, the local Catholic parish, was founded in 1746.
 The current double-steepled church was built between 1872 and 1878 and is listed in the National Register of Historic Places, along with the Caguana Ceremonial Park and the Blanco Bridge or Puente Blanco located in Arenas barrio which connects Utuado with Adjuntas.
 Other buildings in Utuado Pueblo that retain their colonial architectural features include The Center for Art, Culture and Tourism in the old Tobacco Coop building, the old hospital Hospital Catalina Figueras and Teatro San Miguel, among others.

 The Rio Abajo State Forest (Bosque Estatal Rio Abajo) is a 5780 acre forest reserve shared with Arecibo and home to 223 plants and wildlife species including: native ceiba (Ceiba pentandra), Asian teaks (Tectona spp.), West Indian mahogany (Swietenia mahagoni), Honduran mahogany (S. humilis) and Australian pines (Casuarina spp.).
 It is also home to the federally endangered Puerto Rican broad-winged hawk (Buteo platypterus brunnescens) as well as a captive population of the critically endangered Puerto Rican parrot (Amazona vittata).
 Captive parrots are slowly being released into Río Abajo in an attempt to form a second population of parrots on the island.

 East of the Rio Abajo Forest Reserve is the Dos Bocas Lake and dam, one of several man-made lakes in Utuado.
 From El Embarcadero, near routes 123 and 146, boats take guests around the water to one of the many restaurants for lakeside dining.

 The Caonillas Lake and dam in the western region of Utuado is another man-made lake.
 This reservoir encompasses over 50 sqmi and was constructed in 1948 by the Puerto Rico Electric Power Authority.

+Debre Besrat Kidus Gebriel, the first Ethiopian Orthodox Church established in Puerto Rico and Latin America is located in barrio Guaonico of Utuado.